-Leaving school grounds without permission / leaving class group when on an outing.
+Leaving school grounds without permission.

 This is classified as very serious misbehaviour

 Action taken by staff on discovering that a child has left the school grounds without permission has to be based upon best practice, health and safety concerns and care and concern for the child in accordance with school ethos.